e-comas/e-comas.github.io/_posts/2022-03-28-expanding-to-amazon-japan-with-ppc-ninja.md

 title: Expanding to Amazon Japan, with PPC Ninja
 author: Jérôme de Guigné
 date: 2022-04-07T16:00:00.000Z
+excerpt: Amazon Japan presents a huge opportunity for scaling internationally.
-excerpt: Join us as Ritu Java from PPC Ninja discusses some of the key considerations for expanding to Amazon Japan.
+  Join us as Ritu Java from PPC Ninja discusses some of the key considerations for expanding to Amazon Japan.
 thumbnail: /images/uploads/untitled-design-2022-03-28t110346.252.png
 thumbnail_alt: Expanding to Amazon Japan webinar
 tags: